 I can’t quite believe it myself, but the summer is over, and autumn is well and truly here.
 It may seem strange to my child self, but I love this time of year.
-The new school year is well underway, and now students and teachers have settled in, that means lots more shows, workshops and events for us at Braintastic!
+The new academic year is well underway, and now students and teachers have settled in, that means delivering lots more exciting workshops and science shows for schools at Braintastic!
+Science.

-It’s also a great time to try something new, and what could be better than a science club?!
-Now things have returned to some semblance of normality, this autumn could be a perfect opportunity to start one at your school.
-Science clubs give students the chance to get hands-on, test their own ideas and experiment with science in a way there just isn’t time for during the school day.
+It’s also a great time to try something new, and what could be better than starting a fun science club?!
+Now things have returned to some semblance of normality post-Covid, this autumn could be a perfect opportunity to start a science club at your school.
+Science workshops give students the chance to get hands-on, test their own ideas and experiment in a way there often just isn’t time for during the school day - nurturing the links between science and creativity.
 And they don’t have to be lots of work for you!
-Here are our top tips for starting a science club at your school:
+Here are our top tips on how to start a science club at your school:

 1) Pick a time & location.

-Often science cubs run for 30mins-1 hour after school, but you might be able to set one up in a lunch time if that fits better for your students.
-It's usually easiest to hold the club in a science lab, but you might be able to do it in a classroom, or even outside, if you choose your experiments carefully
+Often science cubs run for 30mins to an hour after school, but you might be able to set one up in a lunch time if that fits better for your students.
+It's usually easiest to hold the club in a science lab, but you might be able to do it in a classroom, or even outside, if you choose your science club activities carefully.